 Associate Dean of Health and Wellness, Ph.D., LPC, NCC509-527-5195

-I received my MA and EdS in Clinical Mental Health Counseling back in my home state of Virginia, at James Madison University, and have worked in a variety of community and residential settings as a counselor since.
-I work from the awareness that each of our brains is on a basic mission: to find safety, so that they can grow and develop; so that the mind can flourish, and find what neuroscientist Dr. Jaak Panksepp called a joyous lightness of being.
-As humans, the significant thing, is that this safety is found first and foremost through social connection.
-As such, I see my work as a counselor being to enhance our intentional and meaningful connection, with our embodied selves, others, and the world around us.
-We are relational creatures, and if we can remove what’s getting in the way of affirming relationships the seed of development within us will grow.
-I am trained in a variety of Evidence-Based Practices, most significantly EMDR, and am fluently bilingual Spanish/English.
-I strive to practice in a way that is neuroscience-informed, relationally authentic, and experiential (it’s not all talk).
+I received my MA and EdS in Clinical Mental Health Counseling back in my home state of Virginia, at James Madison University.
+Since then, I have worked in a variety of community and residential settings as a counselor.
+I work from a relational-developmental perspective, paying special attention to our journey toward maturity and the importance of relationship—with our own physical bodies, other persons and the wider world.
+I am trained in a variety of Evidence-Based Practices, most significantly Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+I am fluent in Spanish and English.
+I strive to practice in a way that is neuroscience-informed and experiential (it’s not all talk).
 I am excited to be here at Whitman College, and to contribute to this unique community of learners.

 Mental Health Counselor, PhD, LMHC